16 Best Lens for Event Photography: (2023 Guide & Reviews)

 And if you’re far enough back at 28, you can pick up the whole scene, and you’ve got your famous 35-millimeter focal length in there.

-And you can go 50 or 75 for portraits and zoom in on things, so this range is pretty good.
+You can also use 50 or 75 mm for portraits and zoom in on things, so this range is pretty good.

 It is excellent for a walk-around lens.